 03 March 2011

 Before leaving for a trip back to the US, I was invited to join my cousin and his family and friends for la polentata, or polenta party.
 They live just outside of Rome and I was going to pass a few days with them before my flight out.
 I was very excited at the prospect of joining a real polenta party!
-I’ve never been to one, and even though my in-laws questioned why I was going to Rome for a polenta party, I couldn’t wait!
+I had never been to one before, and even though my in-laws questioned why I was going to Rome for a polenta party, I couldn’t wait!
 Italians are very particular about traditional dishes and some think that polenta just can't be made outside of Lombardia (the region that is known for polenta).
 But seriously, it’s cornmeal in a box…something that can be made anywhere—even as FAR AWAY as Rome.

 01 March 2011